 An ovarian cyst is a fluid-filled sac that forms on the inside or outside of the ovary.
 It can cause pain in the pelvic region, irregular periods, and difficulty in getting pregnant.

 Ovarian cysts are usually not a concern as they are common in women between the ages of 15 and 35.
-They may form several times throughout life.
+Some of these cysts, like a follicular cyst or a corpus luteum cysts cyst, may develop and resolve several times throughout the lifetime.

 - Pain in the ovary, on the side where the cyst is;